Why is the ice melting so fast? – DW – 05/10/2023

 Glaciers covered in rock and dirt tend to melt faster than cleaner ice because the dark matter absorbs more energy from the sun.

-When the ice melts as a result, broader glacial meltdown can be the result.
+When the ice melts as a result, it can lead to broader glacial meltdown.

 But an emerging problem in the western Greenland ice sheet is the unexplained arrival of a purple algae that is darkening the ice surface and absorbing more sunlight.